-President Bush's FY2004 budget request recommends that discretionary spending caps be adjusted to accommodate the Administration's proposed nuclear waste budget increases, but specific language to implement the idea has not been transmitted to Congress.
+President Bush's FY2004 budget request recommended that discretionary spending caps be adjusted to accommodate the Administration's proposed nuclear waste budget increases, but specific language to implement the idea has not been transmitted to Congress.
 The nuclear industry and other program supporters have long contended that funding constraints have slowed the program's progress.
 Opponents of the program, particularly the State of Nevada, contend that increased spending should not be directed to the Yucca Mountain site, which they view as fundamentally flawed.

-Omnibus energy legislation (H.R.
-6) passed by the House on April 11, 2003, and a related energy bill (S. 14), which began Senate floor debate May 6, 2003, would authorize funding for a spent nuclear fuel "recycling" research and development program.
-H.J.Res.
-2 as passed by the Senate includes \$77.9 million in FY2003 for spent fuel recycling.
-Supporters of such research contend that new technologies could reduce the volume and long-term toxicity of nuclear waste, particularly by destroying plutonium in the waste through nuclear fission.
+The conference agreement on an omnibus energy bill (H.R.
+6), passed by the House on November 18, 2003, would authorize funding for DOE's ongoing spent nuclear fuel "recycling" research and development program and require DOE to prepare a feasibility study on deep borehole disposal.
+Supporters of spent fuel research contend that new technologies could reduce the volume and long-term toxicity of nuclear waste, particularly by destroying plutonium in the waste through nuclear fission.
 Opponents note that such treatment requires reprocessing of spent fuel to at least partially separate its major constituents, such as uranium and plutonium, and that separated plutonium could be used for nuclear explosives.
 Such a program, opponents contend, could undermine U.S. nuclear nonproliferation efforts aimed at discouraging other nations from separating plutonium from spent nuclear fuel.